isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 ::

-   "Dhcp4": { "hosts-database": { "disable-service-on-db-loss" : true, ... }, ... }
+   "Dhcp4": { "hosts-database": { "on-fail" : "stop-retry-exit", ... }, ... }

-The default value for MySQL and PostgreSQL is true, which disables the dhcp service while trying to automatically recover lost connections.
+The default value for MySQL and PostgreSQL is ``stop-retry-exit``, which disables the dhcp service while trying to automatically recover lost connections and shuts down the server on failure after ``max-reconnect-tries``.
+Other valid values are: ``serve-retry-exit`` which does not disable the dhcp service but shuts down the server on failure after ``max-reconnect-tries`` and ``serve-retry-continue`` which does not disable the dhcp service and does not shut down the server even if the recovery fails.

 .. note::